-2. Officers and Management Committee
+C2.
+Officers and Management Committee

 - a.
 The officers of the League shall be the Chairman, the Secretary, the Fixtures Secretary, the Registration Officer, the Results Secretary and the Chairs of the four Sub-Committees referred to in Rule C2d who must each be members of a Member Club and/or members of the Middlesex Association of Cricket Officials and elected at the Annual General Meeting of the League (hereinafter called "the AGM") or, in the case of the Chairs of the Sub-Committees, at a Special General Meeting. - b.
-Nominations for: - i the posts of Chairman, Secretary, Fixtures Secretary, Registration Secretary and Results Secretary must be submitted in writing to the Secretary by 1st October and included in the Notice for the AGM to Member Clubs.
-In the event of no nominations being received by 1st October and the incumbent Officer retiring, an Officer may be nominated from the floor and elected at the AGM;
+Nominations for: - i the posts of Chairman, Secretary, Fixtures Secretary, Registration Officer and Results Secretary must be submitted in writing to the Secretary no later than the date two weeks before the AGM or General Meeting at which they are to be elected.
+In the event of no nominations being received by that date and the incumbent Officer retiring, an Officer may be nominated from the floor and elected at the AGM;